onodude/OnoKit-iOS/README.md

 `$ gem install cocoapods`

-CocoaPods 1.1.0+ is required to build OnoCommon 1.0.0+.
+CocoaPods 1.1.0+ is required to build OnoKit 1.0.0+.

 To integrate OnoCommon into your Xcode project using CocoaPods, specify it in your Podfile: